IBM/aspera-cli/docs/README.erb.md

 If the server does not provide a valid certificate, use option: `--insecure=yes`.

-Ruby HTTP socket parameters can be adjusted.
+HTTP socket parameters can be adjusted using option `http_options`:

 | parameter            | default |
 |----------------------|---------|